Boating Laws

 • Simulated Electronic Navigation (SEN)

 The specific courses you'll need depend on the certification you're applying for.
-All options for a captain's license Canada offers require you to understand boating safety, maritime laws, and proper navigation.
+All options for the yacht captain's license Canada offers require you to understand boating safety, maritime laws, and proper navigation.

 You'll also undergo a Marine Medical Examination to ensure you meet the necessary health and fitness standards to handle any vessel you're licensed to operate safely.